AaronSolera/SimonSaysRapberryPi/README.md

 # SimonSaysRapberryPi
-Implementation of UART user space driver for Arduino comunication.
+Implementation of Raspberry pi UART user space driver for Arduino comunication.
 The driver is tested building a Simon Says web application.